 Unstructured play is free time playing on the school playground, at the park, or with the neighborhood friends in a guided and safe environment.
 Sometimes this means providing sports equipment, playground equipment, stencils on the ground or other child appropriate props for them to choose from.
 The child is free to do whatever kind of physical activity he/she chooses.
 Unstructured play helps children develop their sense of independence and social interaction.
 Encourage your child to play outdoors as much as possible, whether at a playground, park, or on nature walk.

-If children see adults do it, they want to do it.
+Join in!Teachers and parents need to be involved!If children see adults do it, they want to do it.
 If children see adults uninterested, they are likely to also be uninterested.

 A one-stop shop for evidence-based research, resources, curricula, activities and materials that focus on obesity prevention for teachers and parents of young children.
 It is designed to educate parents and teachers as well as provide the tools needed to teach young children how to live a healthy lifestyle.

 Lindsay, A. and Byington, T., 2020, Physical Activity, How Much Is Enough? | Active Kids Are Healthy Kids, Extension,| University of Nevada, Reno, FS-20-19